-This course uses in the Innovator’s Perspective to study issues of idea generation, idea evaluation and development, creative projects, and fostering and sustaining innovation in organizations.
+This course uses the Innovator’s Perspective to study issues of idea generation, idea evaluation and development, creative projects, and fostering and sustaining innovation in organizations.
 Students are exposed both to the ways of thinking of innovators and to the promises and perils of interacting with and managing innovators.
-Students generate ideas in a number of contexts, and evaluate ideas that they and others have generated in terms of customer adoption (the market) and feasibility.
+Students generate ideas in a number of contexts and evaluate ideas that they and others have generated in terms of customer adoption (the market) and feasibility.
 They analyze innovation in a set of companies across sectors.
 Students also engage in a role-playing exercise to get a sense of how the innovator’s perspective interacts with a managerial perspective.
 Ultimately, this course seeks to provide students with a deeper understanding of the barriers to and dynamics of innovation so that, regardless of the profession they embark on, they can become a more effective conduit for the innovation that all organizations require to survive.

 Investment Management is a broad, half-semester, course that covers the financial basics from the point of view of the investor, whether individual or institutional, taxable or non-taxable, domestic or global.
 Topics include valuation, returns, asset allocation, stocks, and bonds.
 You will need a working knowledge of accounting, economics, statistics, and spreadsheets.